 Unbeknownst to you, your teeth may be taking damage during the night.
-Grinding your teeth while you sleep (bruxism) or dealing with a TMJ disorder can lead to serious dental issues over time.
+Grinding your teeth while you sleep (TMJ disorder can lead to serious dental issues over time.
 Worn enamel, chipped teeth, jaw pain, and headaches are all common symptoms that may go unnoticed until significant harm is done.
 A custom night guard from our Jacksonville and Live Oak, FL, dentists offers a simple yet effective solution, acting as a protective barrier to prevent teeth grinding and reduce the strain on your jaw.

 Why Do People Grind or Clench Their Teeth?